UK Charges and Fees You Might Not Expect When Travelling by Van

 • Urban tunnels

-• Higher rates for vehicles over certain heights or axle weights
+• Higher rates may apply above certain heights or axle weights

 • Vehicle length